 But don’t worry.
 A quick overview of the main options available will help weed out the definite no’s and find your best matches.

-Life insurance falls into two main buckets: term life insurance and permanent life insurance.
+Life insurance types fall into two main buckets: term life insurance and permanent life insurance.
 All other types of life insurance are variations of these two.

 The different types of life insurance are: